 - Drink lots of fluids.
 You may eat as usual. - If you are an outpatient (not staying in the hospital): - Plan for a responsible adult to drive you home after your procedure.
 You may NOT drive yourself home or take a bus, taxi, or shuttle by yourself.
-You may take a bus, taxi, or shuttle if you have a responsible adult to ride with you. - Also plan for a responsible adult to stay with you overnight.
+You may take a bus, taxi, or shuttle if you have a responsible adult to ride with you. - IMPORTANT: Your procedure will be rescheduled if you do not have a responsible adult to escort you home. - Also plan for a responsible adult to stay with you overnight.